JCkang23/dFresh-23-2.0/README.md

 - [ ] List of several water supplies(UItableview)
 - [ ] Favorites page where users can store information to review later
-- [ ] User Chat page to send some comments/thoughts about the app
 - [ ] User settings page to track their settings and subscriptions/payments

 # Walkthrough Video